Linear response for Sinai billiards with small holes

 The next task is to study the evolution of the density.
 Let \(W \in \cW\) and assume that \(W\cap \cS_1 = \emptyset\) (if not, we consider connected subsets of \(W\setminus \cS_1\)).
 Recall that \(I_W = \pi_r (W)\) and \((r_1, \vf_1) = \cF(r,\vf)\).
 We introduce the function \(r_{1,W} : I_W \to I_{\cF(W)}\) defined by

 Let \(W\) be a short unstable curve such that \(\cF^n\) is smooth on \(W\).
 We define \(\rw^n: I_{W} \to I_{\cF^n(W)}\) as the composition

-Moreover, whenever \(r_{1,\cF^{-n}(W)}^n: I_{\cF^{-n}(W)} \to I_W\) is well defined, we denote by \(\rw^{-n} : I_{W} \to I_{\cF^{-n}(W)}\) its inverse.
-These compositions behave essentially as expanding maps, even if a single iteration can be even contracting.
+Moreover, whenever \(r_{1,\cF^{-n}(W)}^n: I_{\cF^{-n}(W)} \to I_W\) is well defined, we denote its inverse by \(\rw^{-n} : I_{W} \to I_{\cF^{-n}(W)}\).
+These compositions behave essentially as expanding maps, even if a single iteration can be even contracting locally.
 We now prove some basic properties of these compositions.
-To compare the next statements with other literature, note that \(\rw' \sim \cJ_{W}\cF\), the Jacobian of the map restricted to the unstable curve \(W\) w.r.t.\! the Euclidean metric.
-This happens because the small unstable cone has bounded slope.
-In particular the constant depends only on the cone.
-In view of this fact, the results in the next three Lemmata are well known, but we include the proofs because of the slightly different conventions.
+To compare the next statements with other literature on hyperbolic billiards, note that \(\rw' \sim \cJ_{W}\cF\), the Jacobian of the map restricted to the unstable curve \(W\) w.r.t.\! the Euclidean metric.
+This is the case because the small unstable cone has bounded slope and the expansion on the \(r\)-direction is comparable with the expansion of the tangent vectors in the Euclidean norm.
+In particular the constant in \(\sim\) depends only on the cone.
+In view of these facts, the results in the next three Lemmata are well known, but we include the proofs because of the slightly different conventions.
 Considering the derivative of \(\rw\) in place of \(\cJ_{W}\cF\) is natural for our coupling arguments, as it will be clear in the sequel.

 \begin{lemma} There exists \(c>0\) such that, for every \(r \in I_W\),

 Moreover, there exists \(\Lambda > 1\) such that, for every \(n \in \bN\), one has \( | {\rw^n} '| \ge c \Lambda^n\). \end{lemma} \begin{proof} By \eqref{eq:def-map-r-coordinate} and \eqref{eq:differential}, we have